By Edy Werder — IT Consultant & Tech Blogger

 What is Proxmox VE 9?

-Proxmox VE 9 is an open-source server virtualization platform based on Debian Linux that lets you manage virtual machines (KVM) and lightweight containers (LXC) through a powerful web-based interface.
-This Proxmox Virtual Environment is ideal for both homelab and production use, supporting advanced features like clustering, high availability, and flexible storage backends such as ZFS.
+Proxmox VE 9 is an open-source server virtualization platform.
+The Proxmox kernel is based on Debian, which enables you to manage virtual machines (KVM) and lightweight containers (LXC) through a powerful web-based interface.
+This Proxmox Virtual Environment is ideal for both homelab and production use.

 Key Features of Proxmox VE 9